MurderCity420/Chat-Power-Tools/docs/data.md

 **What it backs up:** everything Tampermonkey stores — the CPT script, all CPT settings, and any other userscripts you have.

-**What it doesn't back up:** your OMGChat login session or anything outside Tampermonkey.
+**What it doesn't back up:** your Chat Site login session or anything outside Tampermonkey.

 **Setup:** see the full step-by-step guide → [Syncing your settings](syncing-settings.md)